 But what’s to stop me from visiting your site on this URL?

 The answer is nothing.
 If I were to visit a GA-tracked website with those query parameters attached, their Google Analytics implementation would show that someone came to their site magically, by means of a spaceship, through a campaign called Stupidhead.
-I did this to one of my own sites, and here’s what I got.

 How dangerous is it?